anoopbk123/calculator-with-react/README.md

-A simple calculator using HTML, CSS and Rect js
+A simple calculator using HTML, CSS and React js